Benjamin Pavard

 He began his career at Lille in Ligue 1 and transferred to VfB Stuttgart in 2016, where he won the 2.
 Bundesliga in his first season.
-In January 2019 he agreed a move to Bayern Munich, which was completed after Stuttgart's relegation at the end of the season.
-In 2020, he completed an historic sextuple by winning the Bundesliga, DFB-Pokal, Champions League, DFL-Supercup, UEFA Super Cup and FIFA Club World Cup.
+In January 2019, he agreed a move to Bayern Munich, which was completed after Stuttgart's relegation at the end of the season.
+In 2020, he completed a historic sextuple by winning the Bundesliga, DFB-Pokal, Champions League, DFL-Supercup, UEFA Super Cup, and FIFA Club World Cup.
+In the summer of 2023, Pavard moved to Inter Milan, winning the Serie A title in his first season.

 Pavard made his international debut for France in November 2017, and won the 2018 FIFA World Cup and the 2020–21 UEFA Nations League, also featuring at UEFA Euro 2020 and the 2022 World Cup.
+He is also remembered for his volley in the round of 16 against Argentina in the 2018 FIFA World Cup, which was voted as the goal of the tournament.

 Early life

 Benjamin Jacques Marcel Pavard was born on 28 March 1996 in Maubeuge, Nord.

 Club career

 Early career

-Pavard first played with his hometown club in Jeumont, where former France international striker Jean-Pierre Papin also began his career.
+Pavard first joined the youth ranks of his hometown club, US Jeumont in 2002; former France international striker Jean-Pierre Papin also began his career at the club.

 Spotted by Jean-Michel Vandamme, Pavard joined Lille's academy at the age of nine.
 He made his Ligue 1 debut on 31 January 2015 against FC Nantes, playing the full game in a 1–1 away draw.
 Pavard made 21 league appearances across two seasons for Lille, before leaving the club in 2016.